marie-phu-qui/boop-the-sheep/README.md

  ### Extension : Electric sheep
  Same game.
 But you are the sheep. \
- Do not get booped by the geant finger, run surrounded by as many sheeps as you can to create friction and become and electric sheep.
+ Do not get booped by the geant finger, run surrounded by as many sheeps as you can to create friction and become an electric sheep.

 # Tools